woohoolabs/yin-middleware/README.md

 > Note: The tests and examples won't be downloaded by default.
 You have to use `composer require woohoolabs/yin-middleware --prefer-source` or clone the repository if you need them.

-Yin Middleware 3 requires PHP 7.1 at least.
-You may use Yin Middleware 2.0.0 for PHP 7.0.
+Yin Middleware 3.1 requires PHP 7.2 at least.
+You may use Yin Middleware 3.0.1 for PHP 7.1 or 2.0.0 for PHP 7.0.

 ## Basic Usage